samiksha2644/OOPs-mini-Project-/README.md

 # OOPs-mini-Project-

-Here is a simple README file for your project.
-You can copy and paste this into a file named README.md in your project folder.

 Supermart Billing System (Java)
 This is a simple, console-based Supermart Billing System written in Java.
 It was developed as a mini-project to apply and demonstrate fundamental Object-Oriented Programming (OOP) concepts.